frederic-perez/AmE-dictionary/data/dictionary.md

 __nosebleed__ _n_ :two::hammer: (nosebleeds)
 __nostalgia__
 __nosy__ _adj_ _slang_ :four: Inappropriately curious. _He's nosy as hell._
-__not (one's) first rodeo__ _idiom_ One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don't think I'll fall for that old trick.
+__not (one's) first rodeo__ _idiom_ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don't think I'll fall for that old trick.
 This isn't my first rodeo, you know._
 __not by any means__ _idiom_ Not in any way; not at all; absolutely not.
 __not even close__ :dart:
 __not have a hope in hell (of doing something)__ _idiom_ To not have any chance at all of doing or achieving something.